polkadot-developers/polkadot-docs/develop/parachains/testing/mock-runtime.md

 ## Where to Go Next

 With the mock environment in place, developers can now test and explore how pallets interact and ensure they work seamlessly together.
+For further details about mocking runtimes, see the following [Polkadot SDK docs guide](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/guides/your_first_pallet/index.html#your-first-test-runtime){target=\_blank}.

 <div class="grid cards" markdown>